iRedlon/jparty/README.md

 ## [Known Issues](documentation/known-issues.md)

 ## Development
-Read the [overview](documentation/overview.md) for an overall description of the codebase
+Read the [overview](documentation/overview.md) for an overall description of the codebase.
+It's important to understand that the game is split into three separate node packages: "client", "server", and "shared"

 ```
--- install node modules in both projects
+-- install node modules in server and client
 npm install

--- build both projects
+-- build server and client
 npm run build-all

--- run the game in debug mode (enables debug tools and extra logging)
+-- run the game in debug mode (enables client debug tools and additional logging)
 npm run debug

 -- run the game in production mode